What Are the Requirements to Become a Notary? A Guide

 Education and Training

 Depending on your state, you may need to complete a notary education course and pass an exam.
 These courses typically cover state-specific notary laws and procedures.
-Even if it’s not required, I highly recommend taking a training class.
+Even if it’s not required, it’s highly recommend to take a training class.
 It’ll give you the knowledge and confidence to perform your notarial duties correctly.

 Background Check and Fingerprinting